bMacroni/foci/README.md

-# Foci - AI-Powered Mental Health Productivity Platform
+# Mind Clear - AI-Powered Mental Health Productivity Platform

-Foci is an intelligent productivity platform designed to support users with anxiety and depression by providing AI-assisted goal setting, task management, and calendar integration with advanced automatic scheduling capabilities.
+Mind Clear is an intelligent productivity platform designed to support users with anxiety and depression by providing AI-assisted goal setting, task management, and calendar integration with advanced automatic scheduling capabilities.

 ## 🚀 Features